108 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 106 Beacon to the east and 110 Beacon to the west.

 108 Beacon is one of seven contiguous houses (104-106-108-110-112-114-116) built ca. 1856 in the same design, all in brownstone with French Academic details, ridge roofs, and a common cornice line (the copper-clad oriels at 106, 108, and 110 Beacon were added in the mid-1880s).
 104-106 Beacon, 108-110 Beacon, and 112-114 Beacon are each symmetrical pairs.

-108 Beacon was built as the home of John Templeman Coolidge, president of the Columbian National Bank, and his wife Louisa Riché (Tilden) Coolidge.
+108 Beacon was built as the home of John Templeman Coolidge and his wife Louisa Riché (Tilden) Coolidge.
 They previously had lived at 51 Summer.
+John T. Coolidge was president of the Columbian National Bank and formerly had been a shipping merchant in the East India trade in partnership with Robert C Mackay.
 Louisa Coolidge’s brother-in-law and sister, George Middleton Barnard and Susan Livingston (Tilden) Barnard, lived next door, at 106 Beacon.

-John Templeman Coolidge purchased the land for 108 Beacon on June 28, 1855, from the Boston and Roxbury Mill Corporation.
+John T. Coolidge purchased the land for 108 Beacon on June 28, 1855, from the Boston and Roxbury Mill Corporation.

 Click here for an index to the deeds for 108 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.